Muscle Health for Dogs

 What is a reasonable decision framework for dog muscle loss prevention?

 Start by confirming the problem with trend points (videos, weights, function notes), then rule out urgent causes.
 Next, stabilize the base: diet consistency, treat calories, traction, and a controlled exercise dose.
+Only then consider add-ons, and add one at a time so changes can be interpreted.

 When should owners stop home exercises and call the vet?